-'Spiderman' balcony rescue wows France
+Hero rescuer to become French citizen

 - Busking goes cashless in 'world first' for London

-"I did it because it was a child," Le Parisien newspaper quoted him saying.
-"I climbed...
-Thank God I saved him."
+He told French broadcaster BFMTV when he saw the child dangling from the balcony, "I did not think, I saved him."

+"When I took him in my arms, I spoke with him and asked: 'Why did you do that?'
+But he did not answer."

-The Parisian fire service said crews had arrived to find the child had already been rescued.
+The Parisian fire service said crews had arrived to find the boy had already been rescued.

 "Luckily, there was someone who was physically fit and who had the courage to go and get the child," a spokesman told AFP news agency.

-Local authorities quoted by French media said the child's parents were not at home at the time.
+Local authorities quoted by French media said the boy's parents were not at home at the time.

 The father has been questioned by police on suspicion of leaving his child unattended, judicial sources say.
 The mother was not in Paris at the time, it is believed.